 Cryptocurrencies and Blockchain are tremendously misunderstood and misrepresented in the media and within the industry today.
-The challenge in properly understanding Blockchain and its applications such as Bitcoin are rooted in the fact that Bitcoin is neither a technology, a currency or digital gold.
+The challenge in properly understanding Blockchain and its applications such as Bitcoin is rooted in the fact that Bitcoin is neither a technology, a currency or digital gold.
 It is what people think and imagine it to be at the moment, which is the problem that also infects the discourse around Blockchain.

 On January 31st, 2018, neXt Curve hosted a webcast discussion with special guest, Lawrence I. Lerner, CEO of Pithia Inc. to demystify Bitcoin and Blockchain about the time when Bitcoin came off of its high in December of 2017.
 We discussed the pervasive and broad confusion in the industry, media and academia about the nature, present and future of cryptocurrencies and Blockchain technology.